nikoleon442/fomobot/docs/PRD.md

 * Retry (3×) on 429 / 5xx for provider & Telegram.
 * On final failure: log → continue.
 * No data persistence or compensation logic.
+* **Rate limiting**: Telegram messages are limited to 1 per second to prevent API throttling.
+* **Data consistency**: Failed message deliveries do not mark milestones as notified, allowing retry in future cycles.

 ---